 Herniated Disc Pain Management and Treatment Options:

-There are a number of herniated disc pain management and treatment options that help with pain management from herniated discs, which include:
+Doctors have a number of herniated disc pain management and treatment options that help with pain management from herniated discs, which include::

 - Epidural Steroid Injection

 - Intradiscal Electrothermal Therapy (IDET)